Imperssonator/GTFiber-Windows/README.md

-# GTFiber-Mac
+# GTFiber-Windows
-This is the public-facing repository for the Mac OS version of GTFiber.
+This is the public-facing repository for the Windows version of GTFiber.
 GTFiber is an open source program for automated quantitative analysis of images of fibrillar microstructures.

 ## Running in MATLAB
 * [Download](https://github.com/Imperssonator/GTFiber-Mac/archive/master.zip) the repository to your local machine